nerminak/RESTFulJavaEE/readme.txt

 	</datasource>
 2. First you run this project in Wildfly server( you should see an Hello World)
-3. After this you should run this project as ng serve.
+3. After this you should run Angular2Client project as ng serve.
 4. you should see an login page: username is: Nermina password is: 123